timitek/getrealt-quarx/README.md

 A command line install tool that will install everything from scratch is available for download at;
 <https://github.com/timitek/getrealt-manager>

-## Manual Installation / adding to an existing project
+## Manually adding to an existing project

 Manual installation requires a configured Laravel installation with Quarx and GetRETS.